 Around 2AM, the club was the most crowded.
 Two hours later, we saw people’s other sides; their inner inhibitions come out.
-We saw many making out, heavily, across the three floors- a few of whom were literally dry humping.
+We saw many making out, heavily, across the three floors- a few of whom were literally dry humping in very public areas.
 We could only imagine what was going on inside the red room around this time.

 Substances had to be passed around because many looked out of it, and it wasn’t because of alcohol.
 One of the locals said there were no mirrors inside the club because Tresor “isn’t about vanity”.
 We stepped outside at 4AM, and saw a long line.
 Those waiting looked and pointed at us.
 It was awkward.
 Our plan had us heading to Berghain at this time, as we read online that would be our best time at getting inside- Beyond 4AM on a Sunday morning.
 We were having so much fun at Tresor, we didn’t want to leave!